nutanix-japan/nai-llm/docs/iep/iep_pre_reqs.md

 4. Click on **Add License**, choose Nutanix platform and paste the license key from the previous [section](#generate-license-for-nkp-cluster)
 5. Click on **Save**
 6. Confirm the license is applied to the cluster by cheking the **License Status** in the **License** menu
 7. The license will be applied to the cluster and the license status will reflect NKP Pro in the top right corner of the dashboard

+## Enable GPU Operator

+We will need to enable GPU operator for deploying NKP application.

+1. In the NKP GUI, Go to **Clusters**
+2. Click on **Kommander Host**
+3. Go to **Applications**
+4. Search for **NVIDIA GPU Operator**
+5. Click on **Enable**
+6. Click on **Configuration** and click on **Workspace Configuration**
+7. Inside the yaml editor, paste the following yaml content

+    ```yaml
+    driver:
+      enabled: true
+    ```

+8. Click on **Enable** on the top right-hand corner to enable GPU driver on the Ubuntu GPU nodes
+9. Check GPU operator resources and make sure they are running

+    === "Command"

+        ```bash
+        kubectl get po -A | grep -i nvidia
+        ```

+    === "Command output"

+        ```{ .text, no-copy}
+        kubectl get po -A | grep -i nvidia

+        nvidia-container-toolkit-daemonset-fjzbt                          1/1     Running     0          28m
+        nvidia-cuda-validator-f5dpt                                       0/1     Completed   0          26m
+        nvidia-dcgm-exporter-9f77d                                        1/1     Running     0          28m
+        nvidia-dcgm-szqnx                                                 1/1     Running     0          28m
+        nvidia-device-plugin-daemonset-gzpdq                              1/1     Running     0          28m
+        nvidia-driver-daemonset-dzf55                                     1/1     Running     0          28m
+        nvidia-operator-validator-w48ms                                   1/1     Running     0          28m
+        ```

+10. Run a sample GPU workload to confirm GPU operations

+    === "Command"

+        ```bash
+        kubectl apply -f - <<EOF
+        apiVersion: v1
+        kind: Pod
+        metadata:
+        name: cuda-vector-add
+        spec:
+        restartPolicy: OnFailure
+        containers:
+        - name: cuda-vector-add
+            image: k8s.gcr.io/cuda-vector-add:v0.1
+            resources:
+            limits:
+                nvidia.com/gpu: 1
+        EOF
+        ```

+    === "Command output"

+        ```{ .text, no-copy}
+        pod/cuda-vector-add created
+        ```

+11. Follow the logs to check if the GPU operations are successful

+    === "Command"

+        ```bash
+        k logs cuda-vector-add
+        ```

+    === "Command output"

+        ```{ .text, no-copy}
+        k logs cuda-vector-add
+        [Vector addition of 50000 elements]
+        Copy input data from the host memory to the CUDA device
+        CUDA kernel launch with 196 blocks of 256 threads
+        Copy output data from the CUDA device to the host memory
+        Test PASSED
+        Done
+        ```

 ## Install NAI Pre-requisites

-In this section we will install the following pre-requisites for the IEP application
+In this section we will install the following pre-requisites for the NAI application

 1. Login to VSC on the jumphost VM, go to **Terminal** :octicons-terminal-24: and run the following commands